uzumaki-narut0/Dissecting-the-web/README.md

 Server Side Rendering
 -------------------------------
+Server-side rendering (SSR) is the ability of a Javascript Application to render on the server rather on the client.
+This way, you ship the initial rendered page along with the Javascript which would take over the app once it gets fetched, parsed and executed.
+This improves the [First Contentful Paint](https://web.dev/first-contentful-paint/) and [First Meaningful Paint](https://web.dev/first-meaningful-paint/).
+Also, from SEO standpoint search engines are yet inefficient in correctly index applications that exclusively render client-side.

 ### Progressive Hydration
 The term [Progressive Hydration](https://www.youtube.com/watch?v=k-A2VfuUROg&t=960s) was introduced by Google at Google I/O 2019 where they gave a gist of how we can split the component's hydration phase progressively instead of going all out at the page boot up phase.
 This is a bit tricky to implement but has substantial performance gains.